Dr Xiao Chu

 Available For Media Comment.

-Senior Lecturer (Xiao) Lin Xiao Chu, formerly known as Xiaoshuang Lin, is a member of the Centre for Workplace Excellence (CWeX).
-She also serves as the Program Coordinator for Human Resource Management and is the host of CWeX’s Food for Thought Seminars.
+Senior Lecturer (Xiao) Lin Xiao Chu, formerly known as Xiaoshuang Lin, is the Program Director of Master & Graduate Diploma in Human Resource Management / Procurement & Supply Chain Management.
+She is a member of the Centre for Workplace Excellence (CWeX) and the host of CWeX’s Food for Thought Seminars.
 Xiao obtained her PhD in Management from The Australian National University.

 Xiao’s research focuses on how leadership behaviours such as servant leadership, leader humility and leader support influence employee voice, wellbeing and performance.
 She examines the psychological mechanisms that link leadership to proactive employee behaviour across changing work contexts, including hybrid workplaces and the aged care sector.
 A growing area of her research also explores how emerging technologies such as artificial intelligence affect leadership and employee outcomes.